firebolt-db/godocs/docs/Guides/async-queries/using-async-queries.md

 - JDBC driver

 # How to check the status of an async query
-The status of an async query can be checked via the built in stored procedure `get_async_query_status`.
+The status of an async query can be checked via the built in stored procedure `fb_GetAsyncStatus`.
 This will return all the information needed to evaluate if the query was successful or not:

 ## Example
 ```sql